WCCW (AM)

-WCCW today carries a classic country format.
 It airs play-by-play coverage of the Detroit Tigers, Detroit Lions, Detroit Red Wings, Detroit Pistons and Michigan State University sports.

 History

 WCCW, whose call letters stand for "Cherry Capital of the World", signed on in 1960 under the ownership of John Anderson, a former Midwestern employee who ventured out on his own with contemporary ideas and skills learned working for Midwestern as a salesman in the 1950s.

 On November 1, 1967, WCCW added an FM sister at 92.1, which broadcast with 3,000 watts.
 It was Traverse City's first late night broadcast signal, as both WTCM and WLDR signed off at 11 p.m.
 This FM originally had an automated beautiful music format.

 In the beginning, WCCW was an MOR-formatted station, but added Top 40 afternoon programming in the mid-1960s to appeal to the younger crowd.
 It was Northwest Michigan's first truly contemporary format, even though in later-dayparts, and was soon followed by WVOY-AM in Charlevoix about 1974.

-For most of the 1970s, the WCCW air staff was: